yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 ### Streaming changes

 The YugabyteDB connector typically spends the vast majority of its time streaming changes from the YugabyteDB server to which it is connected.
-This mechanism relies on [YugabyteDB’s replication protocol](#reminder).
-This protocol enables clients to receive changes from the server as they are committed in the server’s transaction log at certain positions, which are referred to as Log Sequence Numbers (LSNs).
+This mechanism relies on [PostgreSQL's replication protocol](https://www.postgresql.org/docs/11/protocol-replication.html).
+This protocol enables clients to receive changes from the server as they are committed in the server’s transaction logs.

-Whenever the server commits a transaction, a separate server process invokes a callback function from the [logical decoding plug-in](#reminder).
-This function processes the changes from the transaction, converts them to a specific format (Protobuf or JSON in the case of Debezium plug-in) and writes them on an output stream, which can then be consumed by clients.
+Whenever the server commits a transaction, a separate server process invokes a callback function from the [logical decoding plug-in](./overview/#output-plugin).
+This function processes the changes from the transaction, converts them to a specific format and writes them on an output stream, which can then be consumed by clients.

 The Debezium YugabyteDB connector acts as a YugabyteDB client.
 When the connector receives changes it transforms the events into Debezium *create*, *update*, or *delete* events that include the LSN of the event.
 The YugabyteDB connector forwards these change events in records to the Kafka Connect framework, which is running in the same process.
 The Kafka Connect process asynchronously writes the change event records in the same order in which they were generated to the appropriate Kafka topic.